fChristenson/Illithid-Imperatus/readme.md

-# Ring of the Ulitharid
+# Mind Flayer Ceremorphosis: Illithid Imperatus

 Probably the best Mind Flayer experience, *in the world*.